Last updated on August 25th, 2020 at 12:30 pm

 After you’ve added all that wonderful moisture to your hair, further retain that moisture by wearing a satin lined cap outdoors (BONUS tip).
 Hats like these shield your hair from the harsh cold.
 Plus they are super cute.

-Consistency in attending to your hair is what will help you avoid winter hair damage.
+Consistency in attending to your hair is what will help you avoid hair damage.
+Again, the winter hair care techniques will help.